vrjbhvsr/linux_for_DevOps_Practice/Week_3/Service_management/Readme.md

 **In this section I will explore:**
 1. Understanding Linux Services
 2. Systemd Basics
-3. ervice Management using systemctl
+3. Service Management using systemctl
-4. Logs with journalctl or traditional log files in /var/log/
+4. Logs with journalctl

 ## 1. Understanding Linux Services